Yeatidol/YEAT/README.md

 ## 📩 Contact

-For questions or support, open an issue or reach out via [GitHub Issues](https://github.com/yourusername/yeat/issues).
+For questions or support, open an issue or reach out via [GitHub Issues](https://github.com/yourusername/Loic/issues).

 ---

-### ⭐ If you find Yeat useful, please give this repository a star!
+### ⭐ If you find Loic useful, please give this repository a star!
-# YEAT
+# Loic